CREATE CONNECTION

 A connection describes how to connect and authenticate to an external system you

-want Materialize to read data from.
-Once created, a connection is reusable
+want Materialize to read from or write to.
+Once created, a connection

 statements.